jnlb/bda-hurricane-modeling/README.md

 ## Current next step(s)...

-I was thinking of letting you (José) write the first basic Stan code which we then use to develop further.
+I (José) wrote a first basic Stan code using uniform priors, I will try to use proper priors this afternoon.

 At first you can use default settings for everything.
 I would suggest using a multivariate normal prior so that the covariance structure of the variables can be